ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/battle_edits/battle_edits.md

 By modifying this bitmask to `0x85` (adding `BATTLE_TYPE_TRAINER`), we can enable NPC trainers in normal in-game battles to successfully use Trick and Switcheroo as well (while still ensuring that if the moves are used by wild Pokémon, the move fails)!

 > [!NOTE]
 > This edit does not implement post-battle item restoration for normal trainer battles.
-Any items swapped during a standard story battle will remain swapped permanently after the battle concludes.
+Any items swapped during a standard battle will remain swapped permanently after the battle concludes.

 To implement this edit, change the bitmask byte from `84` to `85`.
 <br/>